Yayoi Kusama: Early success in Japan: 1950–1956

 By 1950, she was depicting abstract natural forms in watercolor, gouache, and oil paint, primarily on paper.
-She began covering surfaces—walls, floors, canvases, and later, household objects, and naked assistants—with the polka dots that became a trademark of her work.
+She began covering surfaces—walls, floors, canvases, and later, household objects, and naked assistants—with the polka dots that became distinctive traits of her work.
+Her first show took place in Japan in 1952.

 The vast fields of polka dots, or "infinity nets", as she called them, were taken directly from her hallucinations.
 The earliest recorded work in which she incorporated these dots was a drawing in 1939 at age 10, in which the image of a Japanese woman in a kimono, presumed to be the artist's mother, is covered and obliterated by spots.
-Her first series of large-scale, sometimes more than 30 ft-long canvas paintings, Infinity Nets, were entirely covered in a sequence of nets and dots that alluded to hallucinatory visions.
+Her first series of large-scale, sometimes more than 30 feet-long canvas paintings, Infinity Nets, were entirely covered in a sequence of nets and dots that alluded to hallucinatory visions.

+The Metropolitan Museum of Art's published wall text and object labels for Surrealism Beyond Borders state that Kusama was not officially associated with Surrealism, but discuss early gouaches such as A Circus Rider's Dream (1955) in relation to the movement.
+The same text notes that she was in contact with the poet-critic Shūzō Takiguchi, described there as a major proponent of Surrealism in Japan.

-On her 1954 painting Flower (D.S.P.S), Kusama has said:
+On her 1954 painting Flower (D.S.P.S), Kusama said:

 One day I was looking at the red flower patterns of the tablecloth on a table, and when I looked up I saw the same pattern covering the ceiling, the windows, and the walls, and finally all over the room, my body and the universe.
 I felt as if I had begun to self-obliterate, to revolve in the infinity of endless time and the absoluteness of space, and be reduced to nothingness.
 As I realised it was actually happening and not just in my imagination, I was frightened.
 I knew I had to run away lest I should be deprived of my life by the spell of the red flowers.
 I ran desperately up the stairs.
 The steps below me began to fall apart and I fell down the stairs spraining my ankle.